Agentic AI Learning Map

 Common confusions

-• An agent is not just an LLM; it is the system around the LLM.
+• An agent is not just an LLM; in this map, Agent = LLM + Agent Harness.

 • Autonomy is a spectrum; a useful agent may still have strict permissions and human approvals.